designcise/bitframe-whoops/README.md

 ### How Does It Work?

 The error handler middleware automatically determines the error handler to use based on the `Accept` header.
-The following error handler provders are included:
+The following error handler providers are included:

 1. `BitFrame\Whoops\Provider\HtmlHandlerProvider` for `Whoops\Handler\PrettyPageHandler`;
 1. `BitFrame\Whoops\Provider\JsonHandlerProvider` for `Whoops\Handler\JsonResponseHandler`;